 show(fig)

 Below is another example of a bar chart but with a bar aligned horizontally.
-We can create a horizontal bar chart using hbar()
+We have again created a bar chart showing average mpg per origin but bars are laid out horizontally.

 fig.yaxis.axis_label="Region"